 I remember growing up at my parents’ flower shop in Melrose.
 At Christmas we always went to the Parthenon to see the nativity scene.
 Other fun things were going to Fair Park and going downtown to Harvey’s.

 You have been a Jazzercise teacher in Nashville for over 30 years.
 (Wow!)
-How did you get into
+How did you get into this profession?

 I saw an article in the newspaper about exercising to music, and I thought it sounded fun.
 After three months of attending the class, the instructor said I should become a teacher.
 I thought she was crazy!!
 32 years later, I still love getting up on stage and teaching.